-1 Incorporating Vectura Fertin Pharma, as well as the 2022 acquisition of Swedish Match, PMI employed approximately 79,800 people worldwide at year-end 2022.
+- 1 Incorporating Vectura Fertin Pharma, as well as the 2022 acquisition of Swedish Match, PMI employed approximately 79,800 people worldwide at year-end 2022.

-For further details on how we measure progress on this KPI, please see PMI's ESG KPI Protocol 2022.
+- For further details on how we measure progress on this RPI, please see PMI's ESG KPI Protocol 2022.

 2022 data based on a total of 58,190 employees maintained in PMI's central HR system for a key date of November 1.

 We measure the engagement of our workforce using the employee Net Promoter Score (eNPS), following a methodology similar to that which we use to measure consumer engagement.
 The score can range from -100 to +100.
-2022 findings exclude Russia as we didn't carry out the survey in Russia during 2022 (2021 and 2020 data excluding Russia would be 34 and 32, respectively).

-- would be 34 and 32, respectively).
-For definition of contracted employee and contractor, see Glossary.
-PMI employees and contracted employees: zero fatalities in 2022; contractors: three fatalities in 2022.
-The indicator represents the percentage of employees who responded "good" or "very good" to the question "How would you rate your current psychological or emotional well-being at present?" in our regular employee listening survey.
-Scope covers PMI's working-tool cars (representing 75% of PMI's total fleet).
-Scope covers manufacturing facilities producing more than three billion cigarette equivalents annually.
+2022 findings exclude Russia as we didn't carry out the survey in Russia during 2022 (2021 and 2020 data excluding Russia would be 34 and 32, respectively). - For definition of contracted employee and contractor, see Glossary.
+PMI employees and contracted employees: zero fatalities in 2022; contractors: three fatalities in 2022. - 6 PMI employees and contracted employees: zero fatalities in 2022; contractors: three fatalities in 2022.
+7 The indicator represents the percentage of employees who responded "good" or "very good" to the question "How would you rate your current psychological or emotional well-being at present?" in our regular employee listening survey.
+8 Scope covers PMI's working-tool cars (representing 75% of PMI's total fleet).
+9 Scope covers manufacturing facilities producing more than three billion cigarette equivalents annually.
 2022 excludes Russia, due to sanctions applied to the country.
-Our diversity and inclusion data cover around 94% of PMI's total workforce, as they exclude fixed-term employees and those on salary continuation.
-For definitions of management positions, managers, directors, senior roles, and senior leaders see Glossary.
+10 Our diversity and inclusion data cover around 94% of PMI's total workforce, as they exclude fixed-term employees and those on salary continuation.
+11 For definitions of management positions, managers, directors, senior roles, and senior leaders see Glossary.
+12 For definitions progress on this XPI places on PMI's XPI protects (XPI) protects (

-- 11 For definitions of intallagement positions, intallagers, directions, senior roles, and senior readers see Glossary.
-12 For further details on how we measure progress on this KPI, please see PMI's ESG KPI Protocol 2022.
+- 12 For further details on how we measure progress on this KPI, please see PMI's ESG KPI Protocol 2022.
 13 Data as of March 11, 2023 (25 Company Management members, of whom four were women).
 See PMI Annual Report 2022 for further details.
-14 Data as of March 12, 2023 (three members of PMI's Board of Directors, of whom 12 were women).
+14 Data as of March 23, 2022 (three members of PMI's Board of Directors, of whom 12 were women).
 See PMI 2023 Proxy Statement for further details.
-15 The mean gender pay gap is calculated as the percentage difference between the sum of annual base salary, bonus, and stock options.
-15 The mean gender pay gap is calculated as the percentage difference between the sum of annual base salary, bonus, and stock options. - 16 This figure is an estimate based on the total backcount within functions where the primary skills required for employees in their daily responsibilities related to science, technology, engineering, or mathematics (STEM).
-Historical data have been re-stated to remove fixed-term employees and those on salary continuation, aligned to other diversity and inclusion metrics. - Temployees holding management roles in revenue-generating functions (i.e., functions responsible for core business objectives or profit and loss).
-For the purposes of measuring progress against this indicator, PMI uses the nationality data of employees recorded in our HR systems.
-The determination of Asian nationalities is based on the regional groupings as listed by the United Nations and we consider the following regions: Central and Southerr Asia, Eastern and South-Eastern Asia. - 19 Considers Managing Directors and their direct reports within PMI markets and clusters that have local nationality registered in PMI HR systems.
+15 The mean gender pay gap is calculated as the percentage difference between the sum of annual base salary, bonus, and stock options. - 16 This figure is an estimate based on the total headcount within functions where the primary skills required for employees in their daily responsibilities related to science, technology, engineering, or mathematics (STEM).
+Historical data have been re-stated to remove fixed-term employees and those on salary continuation, aligned to other diversity and inclusion - 17 Employees holding management roles in revenue-generating functions (i.e., functions responsible for core business objectives or profit and loss).
+18 For the purposes of measuring progress against this indicator, PMI uses the nationality data of employees recorded in our HR systems.
+The determination of Asian nationalities is based on the regional groupings as listed by the United Nations and we consider the following regions: Central and Southern Asia, Eastern and South-Eastern Asia. - 19 Considers Managing Directors and their direct reports within PMI markets and clusters that have local nationality registered in PMI HR systems.
 Excludes countries where employee national identity is not collected in PMI HR systems.